-If you fish mainly larger waters and the steelhead are in your blood, the larger sized hoop is best.
+If you fish mainly larger waters and chasing larger fish is in your blood, a larger sized hoop is best.
 I make big fish carry nets with 42, 45 and 52 inch circumference frames.
 (My personal best is 30 inches).

 Picking a handle length again is a personal choice.
 By far the most popular handle length is 8-10 inches, mainly because of the comfort while carrying the net on ones back.
 There are special situations where a slightly shorter or longer net handle is best.
 When wading is difficult because of age or because of the nature of the river, a longer handle may be an advantage.
 Similarly in very tight cover, with lots of bush and fallen timber the shorter handle may be more convenient.

 Selecting the net bag again is a personal choice.
-I have made nets with both the soft nylon net bags and "rubber" net bags.
-I have also fished with both.
+I offer nets with both the soft nylon net bags and "rubber" net bags.
+I also fished with both.
 There is very limited scientific data supporting which bag is less traumatic to the fish.
 I know there are many fishermen who are concerned about the hook(s) getting caught in the nylon net bags.
 I find that it isn't a problem if I have effectively debarbed the hook(s).
-I do find it is easier to carry the soft nylon bags.
+I do find it is easier to carry a net with a soft nylon net bag.
 Most important to me, l find the net looks nicer with the soft nylon bag when displayed.
 Also your pictures will look nicer with the black bag.